 I was on Highway 416 on the July long weekend.
 Being resilient Ontario vehicle drivers ,most motorists were traveling consistently on this highway at 30 kilometers per hour over the posted speed limit of 100 kilometers per hour.

-It turns out that as of July 1st Ontario has introduced a new “stunt driving” law under the the “Moving Ontarians More Safely Act (MOMS) which means unsafe drivers can lose their licence for a month and have their car impounded for two weeks.
-Upon conviction for “street racing or stunt driving” or being clocked over 40 km/h means drivers face further fines of $2,000 to $10,000 and/or a six month jail term.
+It turns out that as of July 1st Ontario has introduced a new “stunt driving” law under the “Moving Ontarians More Safely Act (MOMS) which means unsafe drivers can lose their licence for a month and have their car impounded for two weeks.
+Upon conviction for “street racing or stunt driving” or being clocked over 40 km/h on streets posted for 80 km/h or over 150 km/h on 110 km/h highways mean drivers face further fines of $2,000 to $10,000 and/or a six month jail term.

 There’s progressive penalties.
 A second conviction includes a driver’s suspension for three to ten years, and a third conviction can include turning in a driver’s licence forever.